CareTiger/nuxt3-prisma-supabase/README.md

 -- add a table to the publication alter publication supabase_realtime add table notifications;

-## SQL for fixing the grants on a database
+## SQL for fixing the grants on a database (IMPORTANT - have to run this script every time schema is reset by Prisma)

 grant usage on schema public to postgres, anon, authenticated, service_role;